KevGB/kevballoons/README.md

 Make all CTA buttons stand out more, and create more consistency amongst each type of button

-make homepage service carousel clickable and add more images
+make homepage service carousel add more images

 do professional photoshoot and video